Expert insight

 March 09, 2022

-This chart shows a hypothetical example.
+Notes: This hypothetical example is for purposes of illustration only.
+All figures are in today’s dollars.
 The “early bird” investor contributes on January 1 of the tax year; the “last-minute” investor contributes on April 1 of the following year.
 This example assumes that each investor contributes $6,000 for 30 years and earns a 4% return annually after inflation.
-After 30 years, the early bird investor has accumulated $173,418 in earnings--$16,908 more in earnings than the “last-minute” investor who accumulates $156,510.
-Each investor contributes a total of $180,000 over the 30-year period, and the $16,908 difference in earnings can be seen as a “procrastination tax” for the last-minute investor.
-Projected balances are as of April of the ending year when the last-minute investor makes the final contribution.
+Projected balances are as of April of the ending year, when the last-minute investor makes the final contribution.
 This hypothetical example does not represent the return on any particular investment and the rate is not guaranteed.

 Vanguard Information and Insights